ryhuz/hackweek-GSGD-vouchers/ether-website/README.md

-# NEXTJS Website to interact with NDP Vouchers Smart Contracts
+# NEXTJS Website to interact with NFT Vouchers Smart Contracts

 ## How to start: